mic159/Pong_Clock/README.md

 One of the other main uses of RAM is usually strings.
 To combat this, I have used PROGMEM strings everywhere, mostly by using the FlashStringHelper (the F macro) method.

+Unfortunately, virtual methods on classes also use up a bunch of RAM, so I have some uglyness in Menu.cpp to do it all manually.